-This Lake District is famed for its high fells, mighty lakes and its infinite capacity to inspire – countless writers, from Wordsworth to Beatrix Potter, have fallen in love with the place.
+The Lake District is famed for its high fells, mighty lakes and its infinite capacity to inspire – countless writers, from Wordsworth to Beatrix Potter, have fallen in love with the place.

-Sixteen main bodies of water make up the park’s lakes, while Britain’s tallest mountain, Scafell Pike, the second peak in the Three Peaks Challenge endurance event, is also located here.
+Sixteen main bodies of water make up the park’s lakes, while England's tallest mountain, Scafell Pike, the second peak in the Three Peaks Challenge endurance event, is also located here.
 The area is renowned for its stunning walking routes, natural history and its quaint lakeside communities such as Keswick and Bowness-on-Windermere.

 One of the world’s greatest cities, London has something for everyone – no matter what your budget.

 It’s here you’ll find one of Britain’s best loved national parks in Snowdonia, the stunning island of Anglesey, typically Welsh coastal towns like Conwy, and family holiday classics like Llandudno and Colwyn Bay.
-Thrillseekers not content with conquering Snowdon’s summit will also find the largest zipline in Europe, artificial waves at Surf Snowdonia, and epic wakeboarding in Conwy.
+Thrill-seekers not content with conquering Snowdon’s summit will also find the largest zipline in Europe, artificial waves at Surf Snowdonia, and epic wakeboarding in Conwy.

 Although it’s not actually an official region, the area can roughly be defined as everything above the “border” which stretches from Aberdyfi on the coast to the small town of Chirk on the English border.

 Dolgellau is a good base if you’re intent on climbing Snowdon, while Beaumaris is the perfect spot from which to explore Anglesey.
-Llandudno has all the charms of a classic family holiday, while nearby Conwy is smaller but much more picturesque.
+Llandudno has all the charms of a classic family staycation, while nearby Conwy is smaller but much more picturesque.

-This massive area contains the Cairngorms, Britain’s largest national park; Ben Nevis, Britain’s highest mountain; and Loch Ness, one of Britain’s most famous lakes.
+This boundless area contains the Cairngorms, Britain’s largest national park; Ben Nevis, Britain’s highest mountain; and Loch Ness, one of Britain’s most famous lakes.
 Phew – that’s a fair bit of epic scenery right there, and that’s not even the half of it.

 To call the Highlands big would be a slight understatement.
-At 30,659 km², the area is roughly the same size as Belgium – let’s just say there’s plenty of places to stay.
+At 30,659 km², the area is roughly the same size as Belgium – let’s just say there’s plenty places to stay.